FREE SHIPPING FOR ORDERS $35 AND ABOVE

 Sunflower Oil

+Sunflower seed oil is a non-volatile, non-fragrant plant oil used as an emollient in cosmetics.
+Sunflower seed oil’s 60% (on average) linoleic acid content has the ability to help replenish, strengthen, and soothe skin.
+This oil also contains other beneficial fatty acids skin can use, including oleic, palmitic, stearic, and a small amount of omega-3 linolenic acid.
 Sunflower seed oil is particularly beneficial for dry, dehydrated, or environmentally compromised skin because its linoleic acid content helps skin synthesize its own lipids (fats), including ceramides, visibly repairing its barrier and leading to smoother, healthier-looking skin.
 Sunflower seed oil also has a natural calming effect on skin, so can be helpful for reducing signs of skin stress or irritation.

 Panthenol (Vitamin B5)